sprintcube/docker-compose-lamp/README.md

 It comes with Redis.
 It runs on default port `6379`.

 ## Contributing
 We are happy if you want to create a pull request or help people with their issues.
-If you want to create a PR, please remember that this stack is not built for production usage, and changes should good for general purpose and not overspecialized.
+If you want to create a PR, please remember that this stack is not built for production usage, and changes should be good for general purpose and not overspecialized.
 > Please note that we simplified the project structure from several branches for each php version, to one centralized master branch.
 Please create your PR against master branch.
 >
 Thank you!